georgep5/Jekyll-for-Job-Market/index.md

 <img src="https://github.com/AdamBougher/jekyll-pwillis/blob/master/assets/images/fancyMission.jpg?raw=true" width="50%" hspace="20" align="right">

+*This unofficial profile was created as a demo of a job market website in Jekyll, hosted on GitHub Pages.*

 My name is Mission III, and I am the official Huskie mascot at Northern Illinois University.

 I am a Siberian Husky with striking blue eyes and beautiful black-and-white markings.
 My role includes boosting school spirit, entertaining crowds, and representing NIU at various events.